carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 using a transfer program, it needs to be installed on your local machine, not your instance.**

 ## Transferring data between your local machine and the cloud
+While following this lesson, you may be using the r-studio terminal, other bash terminal or a local installation of the needed bioinformatic tools.
+Depending on your setup, there are several alternatives to transfer the files.
+Here we describe how to use r-studio interface to transfer files and we left as an exercise the steps needes to use `scp` commans

+> ## Transferring files scenarios
+>
+> If you are working on your **local** computer there is no need to transfer files because you have your files on your local computer.
+> You will only need to knowthe directory where you are working in.
+> If you are working on a remote machine, such as an AWS instance you can use the `scp` command {: .callout}

 ### Downloading files with R Studio
 1. Choose the file to download
 <a href="{{ page.root }}/fig/02-05-03.png">